NolanSmug/NYC-Subway-Journey-Game/README.md

 ## Subway Shuffle: A Randomized NYC Journey

 ## Summary of Program

 This is a game where a player is placed into a random NYC subway station, and the goal is to reach another randomly given station.

-Upon starting the game, the player is given a random `current station`, and a random `destination station`.
+Upon starting the game, the player is given a random `current station` and a random `destination station`.
-With this information, the player is given a choice between traveling on the uptown or downtown tracks.
-Next, `if` the `current station` has available transfers, the player is given a list of that stations' `transfer line` options.
+They are then prompted to choose a train `Line` to board from the available transfer options at the `current station`.
+After selecting a `Line`,
-Finally, the player is asked how many stations they would like to advance.
+the player is asked to choose a `Direction` (e.g., `Queens-bound` or `Brooklyn-bound`) to start traveling.

+At each station stop, the program displays the following information:
+- `Current Line` and `Direction`
+- `Current Station`
+- Available `Transfer Lines` at the `Current Station`

+And the user is then given **4 options**:
+1. Enter a number to advance that many stations (or leave blank to advance one station)
+2. Enter 't' to transfer to a different line
+3. Enter 'c' to change the direction of travel (e.g., from Queens-bound to Brooklyn-bound, or vice versa)
+4. Enter 'd' to display the Destination Station information again

+> No worries!
+There is no "losing" in this game, as the program runs until the player reaches the `destination station`.

+If the player types `t` to transfer lines, they are prompted to select a new line from the available transfer options at the current station and choose a new direction.
+(Input validation is implemented here too)

-And after a valid input is given, they're notified of the station they have arrived at, ending their turn.
+After a valid input is given, the player is notified of the station they have arrived at, and the process repeats until the player reaches the `destination station`.

 ****